Aline Xavier MA, BA (hons), MBACP, MACC

 Areas of counselling I deal with

-Sessions are charged between £40-80.00, operating on a sliding scale, based on household income to ensure that services are accessible and inclusive.
+Sessions are charged between £45-80.00, operating on a sliding scale, based on household income to ensure that services are accessible and inclusive.
+The initial consultation is charged at the same rate of standard sessions.

 Over £150K - £80.00